Tomella/explorer-3d/README.md

 ## Typescript definitions.
 No typings!
 We use the modern way (at this time, anyway) way of including typescript definitions, that is NPM.
-See package.json
+See package.json for the "@types"

 ## Unit testing
 Not my strong point.
 If interested you can do a push request.
 Maybe I'll learn something.